-Smart-Lights have become one of the most useful tools for quick test setup and fixturing organization.
-Connect a cable containing a registered Smart-Light anywhere on the tester to have it immediately recognized by Cirris easy-wire software.
+Smart-Lights devices have become one of the most useful tools for quick test setup and fixturing organization.
+Connect a cable containing a registered Smart-Lights device anywhere on the tester to have it immediately recognized by Cirris easy-wire software.

-If you have never used Smart-Lights and want to learn how Smart-Lights can organize your fixturing and speed up the test setup process, check out this article.
+If you have never used Smart-Lights devices and want to learn how Smart-Lights devices can organize your fixturing and speed up the test setup process, check out this article.

-If you already use Smart-Lights, keep reading to ensure you are getting the most out of them.
+If you already use Smart-Lights devices, keep reading to ensure you are getting the most out of them.

-While you may be familiar with the basic uses of Smart-Lights, you can benefit from following some of these best practice tips.
-We hope you have already mastered Smart-Lights and that you are already doing every one of these things, but if not, we encourage you to incorporate some of these strategies into your process.
+While you may be familiar with the basic uses of Smart-Lights devices, you can benefit from following some of these best practice tips.
+We hope you have already mastered Smart-Lights devices and that you are already doing every one of these things, but if not, we encourage you to incorporate some of these strategies into your process.

-Smart-Lights take two test points on the tester-side connector of a fixturing cable.
-Sometimes it can get confusing which two test points should be used for the Smart-Light.
-The confusion can cause inconsistencies throughout the wiring of Smart-Lights.
+Smart-Lights devices take two test points on the tester-side connector of a fixturing cable.
+Sometimes it can get confusing which two test points should be used for the Smart-Lights device.
+The confusion can cause inconsistencies throughout the wiring of Smart-Lights devices.

-The following ideas will help you remain consistent when wiring Smart-Lights:
+The following ideas will help you remain consistent when wiring Smart-Lights devices:

 - When building a new fixturing cable, follow a set pattern such as pin 1 goes to cavity 1, pin 2 to cavity 2, and so on.
 Wiring the connector pins/cavities in order will make troubleshooting and repair easier.

-- Standardize the method you use for wiring Smart-Lights.
-For example, always use the final two test points for the Smart-Light.
+- Standardize the method you use for wiring Smart-Lights devices.
+For example, always use the final two test points for the Smart-Lights device.
 Use this method consistently across all your fixturing cables.

 In some cases, not all fixturing connects directly to the tester.
 Sometimes intermediate fixturing is used.
 Intermediate fixturing will connect to the tester on one end and have some type of adapter system on the other end.
 The header strip is an example of intermediate fixturing.